Contact us whenever you need it!

 Power of Attorney can be complicated, and principals must ensure they use the right one to avoid negative consequences.
 Further, New York has unique requirements you need to follow to guarantee your POA is valid and enforceable.

-Today, we will explore the necessary requirements to get a POA in New York.
+Today, we will explore how to get power ot attorney in NY.
 We will also discuss the recent changes that affect how you make a POA in New York.

 Who Needs a Power of Attorney in New York